 A mismatch in the database prefix can also cause this error.
 To verify and correct the prefix:

 The WordPress Command Line Interface (WP-CLI) is a powerful tool that allows you to manage your WordPress installation from the command line.
-It can be particularly useful for troubleshooting issues when you cannot access the admin area.
+It can be beneficial for troubleshooting issues when you cannot access the admin area.
 Here are some essential WP-CLI commands for diagnosing and fixing the “Sorry, You Are Not Allowed to Access This Page” error:

 Check for Plugin Issues: